 Driverless cars, customer service “chatbots” and robots taking over many roles will utterly transform the world of work in the next few years.
 Many millions of jobs are likely to be replaced by AI; the commercial introduction of 3D printing is already revolutionizing manufacturing, producing parts on demand perfectly and more efficiently than the human hand.
 We have already seen programs capable of recognizing our images to the extent of distinguishing our emotions, and services such as Netflix and Amazon already give personalized recommendations of what to watch and buy.
 These are but the first steps towards robots with artificial intelligence capable of interacting with us – the only things that could hold the march of this technology back are the ethical and political objections of people themselves.

 Essentially, this works like a vast shared digital ledger that confirms and records transaction information, accessible virtually in real-time and enabling everyone involved in a transaction to know exactly what has taken place without the need of intermediaries or reconciliation of data.
 It has been around since the early 1990s but rose to prominence with the rise of Bitcoin as a peer to peer electronic cash system.
 Cryptocurrencies themselves may not reach similar peaks as investors benefited from in the 2010s (but are still seen by many experts as a good long-term investment), but crucially the underlying technology is now being used to transform other business models and has become a hot trend in the financial markets.
 Industries are beginning to turn to blockchain to reduce costs of work processes, ensure data transparency and improve security, all vital in an increasingly digital world.
 Venture capital companies are already investing in blockchain startups who are developing applications and systems for these purposes.
 Finance and banking, logistics, government, healthcare and education are just some examples of prime sectors for blockchain technology to be adopted.
-FX Trading can introduce you to the vast number of opportunities in forex trading, crypto and CFD trading and help you find the best online brokers and trading tools.
+FX Trading can introduce you to the vast number of opportunities in forex trading and crypto trading and help you find online brokers and trading tools.
+Just remember this kind of trading is INCREDIBLY risky and you should seek professional expert advice before parting with any money.

 Virtual Reality and Augmented Reality